-The stem and leaf plot is used to display in a bar chart format categories or variable data.
+The Stem and Leaf plot is used to display categorical (discrete) or variable data.
 The stems are groups of data by class intervals.
 The leaves are smaller increments of each data point that are built onto the stems

 They were most popular in the 1980's and were often done by hand with manageable amounts of data.
 Since most software programs can handle large amounts of data, there are more informational types of graphical methods used.
-The stem and leaf plot is rarely used today.
+The Stem and Leaf plot is used less frequently today.

 This plot can be created where the stem is shown as the left column and the leaves in the right column which would show the distribution in a "horizontal" manner.
 Or it can be created where the stem is created along the bottom and the leaves built on top which would show the distribution in a "vertical" manner.
 Either method will get the same result just shown in a different orientation.